Farah storms to victory in the 10,000 metres

 Although there has never been any suggestion that Farah has been guilty of doping, the Briton said the disruption had taken its toll on his preparations for Beijing.

 "It wasn't easy to do after (the year) I've had," he said.
-"I've just had to let my running do the talking and just keep winning medals.
-That's what I'm good at.
+"I've just had to let my running to the talking and just keep winning medals.
+That's what I'm good at."

 Farah will attempt to become the first man to do the 5,000-10,000 double at consecutive world championships at the Bird's Nest Stadium next Saturday.